pouchdb/pouchdb-server/packages/pouchdb-security/README.md

    :returns: the security object for the current database. ({} when none
              has been set, like in CouchDB.)
 ```

+## Source

+PouchDB-Server and its sub-packages are distributed as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).
+For a full list of packages, see [the GitHub source](https://github.com/pouchdb/pouchdb-server/tree/master/packages).

+## Contributing

+If you want to become one of our [wonderful contributors](https://github.com/pouchdb/pouchdb-server/graphs/contributors), see the main [Readme](https://github.com/pouchdb/pouchdb-server/tree/master/README.md) for contributing.

 # License
 Apache-2.0